-Research Question 2 Themes

-What are the practices during Etiquettes with the teacher

-memorizing Quran that can affect Etiquettes of reciting the Quran

-hafazan?
-Organizing the content
+Research Question 2 Themes What are the practices during memorizing Quran that can affect hafazan?
+Etiquettes with the teacher Etiquettes of reciting the Quran Organizing the content Commitment

-Commitment

 Etiquette with the teacher

 One important etiquette the teacher mentioned was to focus on what the teacher says, pay attention with care, as well as obey the teacher's instructions.